Pot and Condos: Communicating out of a stink

 Smoking pot indoors should be of concern for condo residents because smells can move between units via common hallways or ventilation systems.
 Most people smoke tobacco cigarettes outside; pot smokers will only be allowed to smoke indoors.

-Condominium Corporations can restrict residents smoking habits by enacting rules that prohibit smoking inside a unit and can also prohibit growing plants.
+Condominium Corporations can restrict residents’ smoking habits by enacting rules prohibiting smoking inside a unit and also prohibiting growing plants.

-Now is the time to review the condo’s rules and add rules that are appropriate for your condo.
+Now is the time to review the condo’s rules and add appropriate regulations for your condo.
 We’re in for some stinky times as the transition to legal cannabis takes place this summer unless the condo board is prepared and communicates any new rules with residents.

 Some Advice